shilad/geo-provenance/README.md

 This project contains tools for geocoding the *geoprovenance* of webresources.
 A web page's geoprovenance is the home country for the original publisher of the information contained in the web page.

+The geoprovenance of:
-For a web resource created by a company or organization, this would be the headquarters of the country.
+* A web resource created by a company or organization is the country where its headquarters are located.
-For an individual author, it would that individual's home country.
+* A web resource created by an individual author is that individual's home country.
-For a book, it would be the country associated with the publisher of the book.
+* A book is the country associated with the publisher of the book.

-More details are provided in our [2015 CHI paper](http://www-users.cs.umn.edu/~bhecht/publications/localnessgeography_CHI2015.pdf).
-If you use this software in an academic publication, please cite it as follows: Sen, S., Ford, H., Musicant, D., Graham, M., Keyes, O., and Hecht, B. 2015.
-"Barriers to the Localness of Volunteered Geographic Information." *Proceedings of CHI 2015.* New York: ACM Press.
+* More details are provided in our [2015 CHI paper](http://www-users.cs.umn.edu/~bhecht/publications/localnessgeography_CHI2015.pdf).

+If you use this software in an academic publication, please cite it as follows: Sen, S., Ford, H., Musicant, D., Graham, M., Keyes, O., and Hecht, B. 2015. "[Barriers to the Localness of Volunteered Geographic Information](http://www-users.cs.umn.edu/~bhecht/publications/localnessgeography_CHI2015.pdf)." *Proceedings of CHI 2015.* New York: ACM Press.

 ### Using this Library